-Italian for “Morning Music,” Mattina Musica is a 5 concert series of classical music, each taking place on a Monday morning.
-Patrons are warmly invited to meet in the Sid Williams Theatre lobby at 9:45 am for tea, coffee, and conversation before the 10:30 am concert.
+Italian for "Morning Music", Mattina Musica is a 6-concert series of classical music taking place on select Monday mornings.
+Patrons are warmly invited to meet in the Sid lobby at 9:45 am for tea, coffee, and conversation before the 10:30 am concert.

 Described as creating a “mesmerizing musical experience” by combining his “deep personal connection” (Toronto Live Music Report), “luscious tone and technical prowess”(The Vancouver Sun), cellist Ariel Barnes has been engaging audiences with his imaginative interpretations and commanding stage presence.
 Equally comfortable in musical languages from the Baroque to music of our modern times, Ariel’s performances range from evenings of unaccompanied Bach to world premiers of contemporary art music.